 Write a message, we will encrypt it with symbols (here emoji 😉) by replacing each alphabet letter with symbols.
 Then our algorithm will try to reconstruct the original message.

 Between 1968 and 1970, a serial killer nicknamed the Zodiac Killer murdered at least 5 people in the San Francisco area, and he is probably responsible for several dozen other unconfirmed cases.
 He was known for taunting the authorities by sending letters to local newspapers that contained such coded messages.
 The killer was never identified, and the case has been officially open for over 50 years.

-The encryption of the message was done by changing the characters of the alphabet by symbols in order to make the message incomprehensible.
-So our goal is to find these correspondences to the rigth character in order to reconstruct the real message.
-In the next section we will see that we can solve this problem using optimization.
+The encryption of the message was done by changing the characters of the alphabet by symbols to make the message incomprehensible.
+So our goal is to find these correspondences to the right character to reconstruct the real message.
+In the next section, we will see that we can solve this problem using optimization.

 I first get in touch we this problem while I was watching a French science channel video on the topic (ScienceEtonnante).
 I just try to reproduce and make it online so people can challenge the algorithm.